 Dogs learn the ways of the trail: the ever-changing scenery, people, and circumstances.
 Live outside for 4-5 months?
-Many dogs are bred for it.
-No two dogs are the same, so they'll approach a big hike in different ways.
+Some dogs are bred for it, others may train for it.
+No two dogs are the same, so there isn’t one method of approaching a big hike; it’s all about knowing YOUR dog.
 Sadly, most aren't cut out for the long haul, even though they may love it.
 It takes a special dog to be able to keep motivated and physically fit on a distance hike.
-Working breeds seem to have the ethic and stamina to enjoy the daily task of walking and protecting their person everyday.
+Working breeds seem to have the work ethic and stamina to enjoy the daily task of walking, exploring and protecting their person everyday.

-Up to this point, my dog Luna has logged over 5,000 miles on long distance trails with me.
-We recently finished the Continental Divide Trail through the Rockies.
+Up to this point, my dog Luna has logged over 6,000 miles on long distance trails with me, including the Continental Divide Trail, Appalachian Trail and Northern Forest Canoe Trail.
 There's a lot of things I could say about the choice to bring a dog on a thru-hike adventure.
-So here are 21 things to be mindful of if you're considering a distance hike with your dog:
+So here are 22 things to be mindful of if you're considering a distance hike with your dog:

 4. Dogs get dirty on the trail, which means more dirt in your tent.
 I have my dog swim at every opportunity, and try to brush her off before getting inside at night.
 Depending on the climate, you may want an exceptionally muddy dog to sleep under the vestibule.
-Likely, your not carrying around a dog brush and towel around on a thru-hike.
-You just get used to it.
+Don’t bother carrying around a dog brush and towel around on a thru-hike, because weight in your dog’s pack is crucial to endurance.
+You just get used to the dirt.

 5. Ticks.
 On East Coast trails like the AT, tick-borne illnesses like Lyme are on the rise.
 I can't emphasize enough the importance of having a trail dog on some kind of tick/flea medication.
 I even double up with a Seresto collar.
 But as you should for yourself, tick check every night.
 And have tweezers, tick keys, or some other device to properly remove them.